 I look at Miss Sklanski who is sitting at her desk grading papers.
 I see that she is really pretty.
 I wonder how old she is.
-My first and second grade teachers were old, but not Miss Sklanski.
+My first and second-grade teachers were old, but not Miss Sklanski.
 She doesn’t have a ring, so I guess she’s not married yet.
 I wonder if there’s some guy who likes her.
 I decide he’s probably a jerk.
-I wish I was older.
+I wish I were older.
 I’d marry her.

 A voice booms through the walls of the classroom, “How ‘bout that quality?
 Huh?
 Check that out.”

 It’s the guy.
 The host whose name I forgot.
 He’s shoving a mimeographed copy of the poem, The Road Not Taken, at me.